Ipu Moana: Tapa and tīvaivai

 Students explore two renowned Pacific arts – tapa and tīvaivai, tracing the origins of tapa through cultural, botanical, linguistic and archaeological evidence.

 - Years 1 - 8, maximum 30 students

 - Terms 3 and 4, Mon - Fri

 - Pacific Lifeways, Masterpieces

-Explore the special place that Pacific art holds in Pacific cultures.
-Learn how contemporary artists are inspired by cultural traditions.
-Use stencils, rubbings, collage and drawing to create your own artwork inspired by tapa and tīvaivai.
+Learners will discover the special place that art holds in Pacific cultures, and how contemporary artists are inspired by cultural traditions.
+Using stencils, rubbings, collage and drawing, they will create their own artworks inspired by tapa and tīvaivai.